Houston Accident Lawyer Client Results

 Child Injury Verdict in Montgomery County.
 Case against a man who knowingly allowed his son to rape four young boys over a two year period, and did nothing to stop the activity which was occurring on father’s property, and with his tacit approval.
 This case is allegedly the highest jury award ever in Montgomery County, Texas.
 Seasoned ex-prosecutor tried the case for the Defendant and made no offer to settle the case.
 On appeal to the Texas Supreme Court.

-Medical Malpractice trial in Harris County against Dr. Richard Harper, a Houston Neurosurgeon who paralyzed a woman due to shoddy medical care.
+My firm won against a Houston Neurosurgeon who paralyzed a woman due to shoddy medical care.

-Product’s Liability Verdict in Harris County against Concrete Truck Manufacturer for designing equipment with a pinch point which severely injured worker’s hand.
+Jury verdict against a Concrete Truck Manufacturer for designing equipment with a pinch point which severely injured worker’s hand.
 The jury found the truck was defective and unreasonably dangerous because of its dangerous design.
 The manufacturer could have easily designed out the pinch point.

-Product’s liability settlement in arm amputation case in Dallas County.
-A contract worker man lost his arm when it became caught in a pinch point in a conveyor belt.
+A contract worker in Dallas County lost his arm when it became caught in a pinch point in a conveyor belt.
 Engineering evidence showed the manufacturer could have easily placed a guard at the pinch point which would have prevented the incident.

-Workplace Injury Verdict in Harris County, for contract worker who fell off equipment at worksite badly hurting his back and shattering both feet.
+A contract worker fell off equipment at worksite badly hurting his back and shattering both feet.
 He will never work again.
 Evidence showed that the company in charge forced workers to work, knowing they had no fall safety protection, and refused to provide it.

 Verdict for paralyzed bicyclist in Liberty County against motorist who negligently struck him on the shoulder of a highway outside of Dayton.